A candid Instagram post from American reality TV star Toya Wright about Post-partum Alopecia

 Is it just post partum hair loss?

 Given the many reasons involved in women's hair loss - and the fact that it is possible to have more than one hair loss condition simultaneously - it is always worth having a hair specialist check you over if you are concerned at the amount of hair you're shedding.
-Where Postpartum Alopecia is the sole cause treatment is available to women who are no longer breast feeding or pumping their milk.
-At Belgravia combination hair loss treatment
+Where Postpartum Alopecia is the sole cause, treatment is available to women who are no longer breast feeding or pumping their milk.
+Specialists can also recommend hair loss treatment

 courses to combat multiple issues at once, based on the conditions diagnosed.